Goods vehicles (lorries, HGVs, vans etc)

 - councils and operators should work together on safe lorry routing strategies.

-- CLoCS should be adopted as a national standard for safer lorry equipment, driver training and fleet management.
-Local authorities should also make it a condition of planning permission.
+- CLoCS (Construction Logistics and Community Safety standard) should be adopted as a national standard for safer lorry equipment, driver training and fleet management.
+Local authorities should also make it a condition of planning permission, or section 106 agreements.

 - For lorry drivers, cycle awareness and practical cycle training should become a fully integrated and compulsory element of the professional training/qualifying process.